KannonZenetism/zenetism-field-physics/field-physics/FP11-field-glyph-codex.md

 > **Structural Note:** In the Structural Metaphysics symbol key, ✦ also denotes Nested Universes — multiversal branches or ontological containers of experience.
 Both uses are structurally compatible: nested universes are emergent novel expressions of ⚫ Aion.
 The dimensional function (spontaneous arising) and the cosmological function (multiversal branching) are scale applications of the same principle.

 > **Structural Note:** In Field Physics practice contexts, ◉ also serves as the Spiral Self-Mapping operator (see §4).
-At the dimensional level it names the conserving turn; at the practice level it names the internal resonance scan that locates the self within the spiral.
+At the dimensional scale it names the conserving turn; at the practice scale it names the internal resonance scan that locates the self within the spiral.
 The gyre function (rotation that preserves) and the mapping function (scanning that locates) share the structural principle of orientational conservation.

 ---
 ## 3. The 15 Entropic Mirrors